 How to Measure Waist for Pants, Suits, and Dresses

 The measurement of your waist depends on the style of pants, jeans, suit, or dress which you prefer.
-It also depends on you if you want it to be tight fitted or loose.
-If you want it to be tightly fitted, measure on the dot but if not, give an inch allowance.
-Below are some waist measurement tips on basic pants/jeans, suits, and dresses.
+It also depends on if you want the clothes to fit tightly or loosely.
+If you want a tight fit, measure on the dot but if not, give an inch allowance.
+Below are some waist measurement tips for basic pants/jeans, suits, and dresses.

 How to Measure Waist for Pants

-Pants in the US uses two sizing standards: the American W/L sizing and the US standard letter sizing.
-In American pants sizing, the W is the waist size, while the L is the length of the inseam.
+Pants in the US use two sizing standards: the American W/L sizing and the US standard letter sizing.
+In American pants sizes, the W is the waist size, while the L is the length of the inseam.
 The W always goes before the L.

-The US Standard Letter sizing uses labels from XS to 4XL, and so on, which can be found in active wears and other stretchy pants.
+The US Standard Letter sizing uses labels from XS to 4XL, and so on, which can be found in activewear and other stretchy pants.

 To find the right size of your pants, measure both the size of your waist and your hips.
+Nowadays, the To find your right size in pants, measure both the size of your waist and your hips.
 Nowadays, the measurement needed will depend on the pants style.
-For high cut/high waist pants, the waist measurement is needed but for low cut pants or those types of pants which sit lower on the hips, the hip measurement is usually required.
+For high rise/high waist pants, the waist measurement is needed, but for low rise pants or those types of pants which sit lower on the hips, the hip measurement is usually required.
 For mid-waist pants, your waist size is also more important.

 How to Measure Waist for Suits

-To get the perfect fit pants for a man’s suit, wear your dress shoes while measuring the needed waist to find out the right length you need to consider.
+To get perfectly fitting pants for a man’s suit, wear your dress shoes while measuring the waist and inseam to find the exact size you need to consider.

-To get the measurement, just do the basic tape measurement technique for men by locating the beginning edge of the measuring tape and looping it along with your waistline which is slightly above the hip bone and back to your starting point for an accurate measurement of the waist.
+To get the measurement, just use the basic measuring tape reading for men.
+Grasping one end of the tape, loop the other around your waistline, which is slightly above the hip bone, and back to the starting point for an accurate waist measurement.

 You may add one to two inches on the waist, depending on if you want a tight or loose size.